swiftly-solution/documentation/src/docs/scripting/events/gameevents/onbrokenbreakable.md

 ---

 # OnBrokenBreakable
-This event is triggered when broken_breakable is triggered
+This event is triggered when broken_breakable is triggered.
 ::: tabs
 @tab Lua
 ```lua